aws/aws-app-mesh-examples/examples/apps/colorapp/README.md

 #### Test the application

-Once we have deployed the app, we can curl the frontend service (`gateway`).
+Once we have deployed the app, we can curl the frontend service (`frontend`).
 To get the endpoint, run the following code:

 ```
 $ colorapp=$(aws cloudformation describe-stacks --stack-name=$ENVIRONMENT_NAME-ecs-colorapp --query="Stacks[0